Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 - `AddSimpleRemodelingSample` showcases how to change the mapping of a single page type
 - `AddClassMergeSample` showcases how to merge two page types into a single content type
 - `AddReusableRemodelingSample` showcases how to migrate a page type as reusable content

+## Custom child links

+This feature allows you to link child pages as referenced content items of a page converted to reusable content item.

+This feature is available by means of content item director.

+You can apply a simple general rule to link child pages e.g. in `Children` field or you can apply more elaborate rules.
+You can see samples of both approaches in [SampleChildLinkDirector.cs](./CommunityMigrations/SampleChildLinkDirector.cs)

+After implementing the content item director, you need to [register the director](#register-migrations) in the system.